 We value qualitative research over endless lists of randomly-selected, poorly performing companies.
 In case you want to dig deeper into how Valuer works, here’s a guide we wrote about the win-win relationship between startups and corporations.

 If you’re in the tech or coding industry, you have surely heard of hackathons.
 They are idea-building marathons, where the most creative and daring entrepreneurs get together to develop a product from scratch.

-With a very limited amount of time (usually around 48h), hackathons provide a space to shape a prototype that would otherwise have taken several months to develop.
+With a very limited amount of time (usually around 48h), startup hackathons provide a space to shape a prototype that would otherwise have taken several months to develop.

 You get it, participants here are as crazy as the ones running marathons.
 Basically, the efforts are the same.
 Lots of preparation, a tremendous effort throughout the run and a glorious feeling when you surpass other participants.
 Your role in all this?
 Watch from afar and select the best apple from the bunch.

-Why are hackathons useful in finding startups?
+Why are startup hackathons useful in finding startups?

 For startups, hackathons are great events to spur new opportunities for exploring innovation, showcasing talent and staying ahead of the competition.

-For corporations, hackathons provide the perfect pool full of innovative and groundbreaking startups to invest in.
+For corporations, they provide the perfect pool full of innovative and groundbreaking startups to invest in.
 Here you’ll find hard-working startups coming up with avant-garde products.
-You’ll find the most motivated entrepreneurs working to the best of their ability at a hackathon.
+You'll find the most motivated entrepreneurs working to the best of their ability at a hackathon.

-Which hackathons should you go for?
+Which startup hackathons should you go for?

 With topics that vary from social impact to augmented reality, the hackathon that fits your interests is just a click away.